avoutic/web-framework/docs/database-migrations.md

 ];
 ~~~

-Note: The custom task class must implement the `TaskInterface` and be registered in the dependency injection container.
+Note: The custom task class must implement the `Task` and be registered in the dependency injection container.